offbyone/ideas/content/old/asides/obscenity-is-fun.md

+---
-Title: Obscenity is Fun!
+title: Obscenity is Fun!
+slug: obscenity-is-fun
-date: 2006-12-31 11:19
+date: "2006-12-31 11:19"
+category: Asides, Humour
+tags:
+  - Alan Moore
+  - censorship
+  - customs
+  - gifts
+  - Lost Girls
+  - obscenity
+  - pornography
+  - undue risk
 author: offby1
-category: Asides, Humour
-tags: Alan Moore, censorship, customs, gifts, Lost Girls, obscenity, pornography, undue risk
-slug: obscenity-is-fun
 status: draft
+---
 | It's a good sign, if you ask me, when your christmas gift comes with a letter like this
 | one (boldface text highlighted by Matt):